 Return to Chamonix after sweeping views of France and Italy

 One more important thing to note is that you do not need any special documents to pass through the different countries.
-If you fly into France, Geneva, or wherever you fly into, the rest of the trip doesn’t require any special visas.
+If you fly into France, Geneva, or any other location, the rest of the trip doesn’t require any visas.

 Tips for Hiking Tour Du Mont Blanc